Science Museum, London: Storage, library and archives

-Blythe House, 1979–2019, the museum's former storage facility in West Kensington, while not a gallery, it offered tours of the collections housed there.
+Blythe House, 1979–2019, the museum's former storage facility in West Kensington, while not a gallery, offered tours of the collections housed there.
 Objects formerly housed there are being transferred to the National Collections Centre, at the Science Museum Wroughton, in Wiltshire.

-The Science Museum has a dedicated library, and until the 1960s was Britain's National Library for Science, Medicine and Technology.
+The Science Library was established in 1883 as part of the then South Kensington Museum.
+Under Samuel C. Bradford, who was librarian from 1930 to 1935, it was renamed "The Science Museum Library, the National Museum of Science and Technology".
+A 1936 report in Nature described it as "the finest science library in Great Britain" and noted that it held 252,515 volumes, received 9,468 current periodicals and had a subject index with 2,248,423 entries.
+Until the 1960s it was Britain's National Library for Science, Medicine and Technology.
 It holds runs of periodicals, early books and manuscripts, and is used by scholars worldwide.
 It was, for a number of years, run in conjunction with the library of Imperial College, but in 2007 the library was divided over two sites.
-Histories of science and biographies of scientists were kept at the Imperial College Library until February 2014 when the arrangement was terminated, the shelves were cleared and the books and journals shipped out, joining the rest of the collection, which includes original scientific works and archives at the National Collections Centre.
+Histories of science and biographies of scientists were kept at the Imperial College Library until February 2014 when the arrangement was terminated, the shelves were cleared and the books and journals shipped out, joining the rest of the collection, which includes original scientific works and archives, at the National Collections Centre.

-Dana Research Centre and Library previously an event space and cafe, reopened in its current form in 2015.
+Dana Research Centre and Library, in South Kensington near the museum, was previously an event space and cafe and reopened in its current form in 2015.
 Open to researchers and members of the public, it allows free access to almost 7,000 volumes, which can be consulted on site.
+Other material can be ordered from the National Collections Centre to be consulted at Dana.